-- 10. Phase I Environmental Assessment Report The Applicant must provide at the Tier One Application submission a Phase I Environmental Site Assessment Report prepared by a third party independent licensed environmental professional and addressed to the SC State Housing Finance & Development Authority.
+- 12. Phase I Environmental Assessment Report The Applicant must provide at the Tier One Application submission a Phase I Environmental Site Assessment Report prepared by a third party independent licensed environmental professional and addressed to the SC State Housing Finance & Development Authority.
 For developments with existing buildings, a report must also be included that contains the results from lead-based paint testing.
 The Phase I ESA must be prepared in accordance with the American Society for Testing and Materials Practice Standards E-1527-05, or as may be amended.
 If the Phase I indicates that there are environmental issues at the site which will require a Phase II ESA then the applicant must submit not only a Phase I ESA but also a Phase II ESA with the Tier One Application submission.
 The report must be accompanied by a certification from the Applicant stating that any issues raised in the environmental report(s) have been reviewed.
-HOME funds will not be awarded to developments which require mitigation for hazardous materials found on, within, or adjacent to the proposed site. - 11.
-Community Revitalization Development Plan (CRDP) (Needed for Tie Breaker Criteria Only) Applicants must provide written verification from the City/County official that the proposed site is located within a designated community revitalization development area.
-Verification from the City/County official must indicate the date the CRDP was adopted.
-In addition, the Applicant must provide evidence (i.e., photographs and site addresses) that the proposed development is part of an existing and ongoing revitalization effort in the area. - 12.
-Qualified Census Tract (QCT) Verification Applicants must provide written verification from the City/County official that the proposed site is located within a federally designated QCT.
+HOME funds will not be awarded to developments which require mitigation for hazardous materials found on, within, or adjacent to the proposed site. - 13.
+Market Study A third party independent market study, prepared by an Authority approved market analyst, must be submitted with the Application.
+The market study must adhere to the Authority's 2012 Market Study Guideline Procedures. - 14.
+Physical Needs Assessment Report (PNA) A PNA report prepared and certified by a third party independent licensed engineer or architect is required for rehabilitation developments.
+The PNA report must not be dated prior to September 1, 2011 2010. - a) The Authority requires a minimum of \$15,000 per unit in hard construction costs with at least fifty percent (50%) of the \$15,000 in hard construction costs attributed to interior unit costs. - b) Developments that do not reflect at least \$15,000 per unit in hard construction costs will be disqualified for LIHTC consideration.
+If the PNA report represents needed repairs in excess of \$15,000 per unit, then the application must reflect the higher rehabilitation costs. - c) The PNA report must state that one hundred percent (100%) of the units were inspected and provide information unit by unit.
+If the PNA report does not reflect that one hundred percent (100%) of the units were inspected then the proposed development will be eliminated from further funding consideration.